 Richard Delk, the nephew of former Hawks guard Tony Delk, graduated from Troy University this summer after spending his first two years at Mississippi State.
-He rarely featured in Mississippi State’s offense, but was used much more on that end at Troy; however, his offensive game mainly consisted of the three pointer.
+He rarely featured in Mississippi State’s offence, but was used much more on that end at Troy; however, his offensive game mainly consisted of the three pointer.
 (Delk played mainly off-guard at Troy to accommodate Michael Vogler, who is basically the perfect point guard.
 I really like Michael Vogler, and I want you to know this.)
-Whilst athletic, Delk is not big and not a slasher, and while threes account for about half of his offense, he’s not that good at them (never shooting better than 35% from three in any season at either school).
+Whilst athletic, Delk is not big and not a slasher, and while threes account for about half of his offence, he’s not that good at them (never shooting better than 35% from three in any season at either school).
 Worse still are his free throws, which have yet to be better than 59% in any season.
 Delk is a decent defender and willing to rebound, but he hasn’t the physical size for the NBA.

 Marsh is an Old Dominion graduate who has toured Europe since 2003.
 His life story in his own unparagraphed words can be found here; long story short, he’s played mainly in Turkey.
 Marsh started last year with BC Donetsk before they folded, averaging 10.7 points and 3.4 rebounds in 19 minutes per game in the Ukranian Superleague, before moving to Cedevita Zagreb in Croatia and averaging a further 13.5/4.7 in 20.6mpg.
 As those numbers suggest, Marsh is a scorer, and as his 6’8 240lbs measurements suggests, he’s a big old boy.
 That’s pretty much what Marsh does; he’s unathletic, yet he uses his size and skill to make shots inside the paint at a prolific rate.
 However, he’s not much of a rebounder, and even at lesser standard leagues, he can’t defend.
 So while he’s a good player, who will go back to Europe and continue to be a good player for a few more seasons yet, he’s not an NBA player.